billk97/Indoor-Tracking-App/README.md

 * The was no object between the devices.
 * Except of the Raspberry pi the signal strength transmitted by the access point are not known.
 Because of that i assume they transmit at -30dB

+## Basic flow
+##### How the app will communicate
+(the image recognition part is not included)
+1. The user opens the app for the first time.
+2. The app asks from the server the location of the access Points as well as the signal strengths
+3. The app scans for nearby access points and calculates the signal.
+4. Thea app sends the location to the application server.
+##### How the raspberry pi access points will communicate.
+1. The access point will boot
+2. The access point will send to the server all the info needed like mac, transmission signal strength...
+3. the server will register the access point.
 ### Screenshot from the first app
 ![](images/scrennshot2.png)